3-manifolds/SnapPy/doc_src/verify.rst

 Verified computations
 ========================================

-When used inside `Sage <http://sagemath.org>`_, SnapPy can provide the following verified computations:
+When used inside `Sage <http://sagemath.org>`_, SnapPy can verify the following computations:

 * Complex intervals for the shapes that are guaranteed to contain a true solution to the rectangular gluing equations::